-Gathering information about Jewish Oslo, I stumbled upon the fact about Hurum airplane crash in 1949.
-Hurum is approximately an hour away from Oslo, that’s why it was among the last spots in my list of interesting places for thorough studies.
-However, when I learned more, I was surprised how many amazing facts are hidden in the history of this place.
+Gathering information about Jewish Oslo, I stumbled upon the fact about the Hurum airplane crash in 1949.
+Hurum is approximately an hour away from Oslo, and that’s why it was between the last spots in my list of interest places for thorough studies.
+However, when I learned more about it, I was surprised by the amount of amazing facts that are hidden in the history of this place.

-Norwegian ‘Europahjelpen’ was among the refugee supporting organizations in post-military years and ‘Aliat Hanoar’, involved in Jewish teenagers immigration, appealed for its support.
-Since no appropriate place in the countries close to the travel route was found, it was suggested to send the Jewish kids to the Norwegian camp.
-An interesting fact is that Europahjelpen was headed by Matilda Oftedal Broch, whose brother occupied one of the leading posts in Norway Nazi Party.
+The Norwegian “Europahjelpen” was amongst the refugee supporting organisations in post-military years, and “Aliat Hanoar”, involved in Jewish teenagers’ immigration, appealed for its support.
+Since no appropriate place in the countries close to the travel route was found, there was a suggestion to send the Jewish kids to the Norwegian camp.
+An interesting fact is that the Europahjelpen was headed by Matilda Oftedal Broch, whose brother occupied one of the leading posts in the Norwegian Nazi Party.

-But lets get back to our story.
-Two aircrafts DC-3 of now forgotten ‘Aero- Holland’ started their journey from Tunis to Norway on November 20, 1949.
+But let’s get back to our story.
+Two DC-3 aircrafts of the now forgotten “Aero-Holland” started their journey from Tunis to Norway on the 20th of November, 1949.

 Aero-Holland corporate postcard.
 The same DC-3 PH-TFA crashed on November 20th 1949

-The airplane carried 58 kids and social workers on its board.
-One of the planes had to stop in Brussels for radio facilities repair.
-Unfortunately this stop turned out to be fatal for it.
-The weather in the point of destination (Oslo, Norway) was bad, thus the connection with the airplane was lost on its approach to the airport.
-Some assumed that the crew decided to land somewhere else in order to wait until the weather stabilizes, however the expectations were vain and the active search of the airplane started.
-Presumable landing place was determined relatively fast: somewhere between Hurum, where the sound of the low flying plane was heard and the airport of destination – Fornebu, near Oslo.
+The airplane carried 58 kids and social workers onboard.
+One of the planes had to stop in Brussels for radio facilities repairing.
+Unfortunately this stop turned out to be fatal.
+The weather at the point of destination (Oslo, Norway) was bad, thus the connection with the airplane was lost during its approach to the airport.
+Some assumed that the crew decided to land somewhere else in order to wait until the weather stabilised, however, the expectations were vain, and the active search for the airplane started.
+A presumable landing place was determined relatively fast: somewhere between Hurum, where the sound of the low flying plane was heard, and the destined airport - Fornebu, near Oslo.

 from Norwegian newspaper Morgenbladet November 22, 1949

-Government asked locals for help in order to find the airplane as soon as possible, however continuous nasty weather prevented full-range searches from starting immediately.
-Only two days later two forest men came out to the place of disaster.
-They sad picture opened in front of them: trees, cut by the plane, wrecks all around the wide territory and silence.
-There was a slight hope of rescue, thus the crash was worsened by the weather conditions.
-Keep it in mind, that the airplane flew from warm Tunis and was found two days later in a snowy forest among Oslo hills.
+The government asked locals for help in order to find the airplane as soon as possible, however, continuous nasty weather prevented a full-range search from starting immediately.
+Only two days later two forest men came out to the place disaster.
+A sad picture opened in front of them: trees, cut by the plane, wrecks all around the wide territory, and silence.
+There was a slight hope of rescue, but the crash was worsened by the weather conditions.
+Keep in mind that the airplane flew from warm Tunis, and was found two days later in a snowy forest among Oslo hills.

-However, miracles still happen nowadays.
-At the rear of the airplane the sole survivor – twelve-year-old Isaac Allal was found.
-As he explained after, he saved his life simply following the directions of the crew.
-Just after the plane got into the bad weather zone, all the passengers were instructed to fasten their seat belts.
-Isac followed.
-Kids, many of which never saw an airplane before, considered flying to be an amusement ride and kept on having fun.
-An unemotional statistic can add, that the back seat passengers have more chances to survive after the airplane crash.
+However, miracles still do happen nowadays.
+At the rear of the airplane, the sole survivor, twelve-year-old Isaac Allal, was found.
+As he later explained, he saved his life by simply following the directions of the crew.
+Just after the plane got into the bad weather zone, all passengers were instructed to fasten their seat belts.
+Isaac obliged.
+Kids, many of which never even saw an airplane before, considered flying to be like an amusement ride and kept on having fun.
+There’s also an unemotional statistic that the back seat passengers have a higher chance of survival after an airplane crash.

-Isaac immediately became known all around Norway and, according to his wife’s words (interview dated 2009), even HM Norwegian King Håkon VII suggested to adopt him.
-Even though such an unusual offer was denied, HM King Håkon VII did not forget about the boy and presented him a bicycle for Bar Mitzvah (Jewish religious ritual commemorating of a boy on his 13th birthday).
+Isaac immediately became known all around Norway, and, according to his wife’s words (from an interview dated from 2009), even HM Norwegian King Håkon VII suggested to adopt him.
+Even though such an unusual offer was denied, HM King Håkon VII did not forget about the boy and presented him a bicycle for his Bar Mitzvah (Jewish religious ritual commemorating a boy’s 13th birthday).

-Euphoria after the miraculous redemption of Isac was shaded by the mourning after the passed passengers and the crew members.
-This disaster was shocking for the whole country and, due to the number of victims, was among the most distractive ones at that time.
-Ruling Labor Party collected donations, which were used for building the village ‘Norway’ for Tunisian immigrants in Israel.
+Euphoria after the miraculous redemption of Isaac was shaded the mourning after the passed passengers and crew members, This disaster was a shock for the whole country, and, due to the number of victims, was amongst the most distractive ones at the time.
+The ruling Labor Party collected donations, which were used for building the village “Norway” for Tunisian immigrants in Israel.

 pictures of perished children from a newspaper Morgenbladet November 23, 1949

-And now, why did the airplane crash?
-It is true that the weather was nasty and the pilots could hardly see.
-However another reason caused the disaster.
+Now, why did the airplane crash?
+It’s true that the weather was nasty and the pilots could hardly see, however, another reason caused the disaster.
 Approaching the airport, the crew reported: “contact 1000 feet”.
-That meant that the airplane flew on the height of 300 m and had a visual contact with the land.
-It was very dangerous in low cloud cover in hilly area.
-Unfortunately the traffic controller was inexperienced and did not pay attention to it.
-Afterwards, the investigation commission was unsatisfied with the traffic controller work, however the members of the crew, piloting the airplane too low, were mostly blamed.
-Apart of that, the height of the hills was shown as 164 m in the English map used during the flight, whereas the real height was 361m!
+That meant that the airplane flew on a height of 300 m and had visual contact with land.
+It was very dangerous in a low cloud cover hilly area.
+Unfortunately, the traffic controller was inexperienced and didn’t pay attention to it.
+Afterwards, the investigation commission was unsatisfied with the traffic controller’s work, however, the members of the crew, piloting the airplane too low, were mostly to blame.
+Apart from that, the height o the hills were shown to be 164 m in the English map used during the flight, whereas the real height was 361 m!

 Monument was erected in memory of 27 Jewish children, 3 social workers and 4 crew members who perished at the spot in the air accident in 1949.
 The memorial was erected after a request of a sole survivor Isaac Allal.

-From time to time the families of the passed kids asked for their reinterment in Israel.
-On the one hand there are only a few Jews left in Tunis and the graves will be left unattended.
-On the other hand, which is more important, the kids were heading to Israel and their wish should come true, even posthumous.
-But as usually, the last word remains after the politicians and they are not in a rush to solve this issue.
+From time to time, the families of the deceased kids asked for their reinterment in Israel.
+On one hand there are only a few Jews left in Tunis, and the graves will be left unattended.
+On the other hand, which is more important, the kids were heading to Israel and their wish should come true, even if posthumously.
+But as usual, the last word remains with the politicians, and they don’t seem to be in a rush to solve this issue.